Figure

 In finite nanowires, overlapping end Majorana modes split away from zero energy.
 A central scaling requirement is exponential suppression of this splitting with wire length:

-where (L) is Majorana separation and (\xi) is the coherence length.
-Coulomb-blockade transport in Majorana islands is a primary diagnostic channel for parity states and near-zero modes.
+where is the Majorana separation and is the Majorana localization length.
+Coulomb-blockade transport in Majorana islands is a primary diagnostic channel for parity states and near-zero modes, with transitions between 2 and 1 periodicity serving as experimental signatures.

 Hamiltonian